RuPaul's Drag Race All Stars: Seasons 6–10 (2021–present): Paramount+

 Season 8 premiered on Paramount+ on May 12, 2023.
 The cast consisted of Alexis Michelle, Darienne Lake, Heidi N. Closet, Jaymes Mansfield, Jessica Wild, Jimbo, Kahanna Montrese, Kandy Muse, Mrs. Kasha Davis, LaLa Ri, Monica Beverly Hillz and Naysha Lopez.
 Jimbo won the competition on July 21, 2023, becoming the first queen from a non-American franchise (in this case, Canada's Drag Race) to be inducted into the Hall of Fame.
 Kandy Muse was the runner-up, and LaLa Ri won the title, "Queen of the 'Fame Games'."

 On August 21, 2023, World of Wonder announced that the series had been renewed for a ninth season, set to begin airing on Paramount+ on May 17, 2024.
 On April 23, 2024, the cast was announced.
 Its eight contestants were Angeria Paris VanMicheals, Gottmik, Jorgeous, Nina West, Plastique Tiara, Roxxxy Andrews, Shannel and Vanessa Vanjie.
 For the first time in the franchise's history, the contestants competed for a $200,000 donation to a charity of their choosing.
 On July 26, 2024, the winner of the season, joining the Drag Race Hall of Fame, was revealed to be Angeria Paris VanMicheals.
 Angeria chose the National Black Justice Coalition as the recipient of her $200,000 grand prize.
 Roxxxy Andrews and Vanessa Vanjie were the runner-ups, each earning $25,000 donations for their chosen charity.
 This season accumulated over $300,000 for charity.

+Season 10, called the "Tournament of All-stars", featured eighteen queens from previous seasons.

+It included a first segment of competition in 3 brackets, in which the top 3 from each bracket moved on to the quarter-finals, and the points on this round were given from the judges and the other queens in the bracket.

+The quarter and semi-final rounds were judged solely by the judges.